Ketamine Treatment for Anxiety Near Me

 Safety

-The U.S Food and Drug Administration (FDA) approved ketamine for the treatment of anxiety disorders on March 2019, aligning with the growing body of research that is demonstrating the safety of the compound.
+The U.S Food and Drug Administration (FDA) approved ketamine for treating anxiety disorders on March 2019, aligning with the growing body of research demonstrating the compound’s safety.

 Fast-Acting Effects